 Our Telecom Management and Network Engineering Team

-If you are a government (city, county or State), telecom engineering team can help your citizens’ need to manage all the above through well-thought-out public policies, regulations and ordinances that not only protect and use wisely your public assets in ways that best serve the public’s interests, but also in ways that provide for your community the needed engines for economic growth by addressing both unserved and underserved consumers of broadband.
+If you are a government (city, county or State), telecom engineering team can help your citizens’ need to manage all the above through well-thought-out public policies, regulations and ordinances that not only protect and use wisely your public assets in ways that best serve the public’s interests, but also in ways that provide for your community the needed engines for economic growth by addressing both unserved and undeserved consumers of broadband.

 Take for example your infrastructure of rights of way, street structures (lights, traffic signaling and signage, etc.) and conduits.
 How will you establish carrier neutral use of excess and underutilized public or utility infrastructures of dark fiber, conduits, poles, rights of way, building entrances and wireless sites?